Sonukr/react-gitbook/lectures/01-react/06_virtual_dom.md

     <Hello />,`.
 > This changes the default call to explicitly say "Render whatever the component `Hello` returns."

 `ReactDOM`, specifically, doesn't call the regular DOM as we know it.
 Instead, it calls the Virtual DOM.
 How is that different?
+Watch this video to find out.

-# VIRTUAL DOM VIDEO here
+<iframe src="//fast.wistia.net/embed/iframe/v5qyqsir0s?seo=false" title="Wistia video player" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="640" height="360"></iframe>

 So for React, the virtual DOM is a staging area for changes that will eventually be implemented.
 ![Virtual DOM Diagram](https://docs.google.com/drawings/d/11ugBTwDkqn6p2n5Fkps1p3Elp8ZToIRzXzvM4LJMYaU/pub?w=543&h=229)